 Management of the Company recommends that you vote IN FAVOUR of the election of each of the above nominees to the Board.
-In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each form of proxy, properly executed, FOR the election of each of the above nominees to the Board.
+In the absence of instructions to the contrary, the Company's proxyholders will vote the Common Shares represented by each Proxy, properly executed, FOR the election of each of the above nominees to the Board.